TonyGilfellon/CH_1/README.md

 The data that is read in on line 145 is the CHANG-ES_pipeline_1_data.txt file in the repository.

 The data analysis products for NGC3628 are included in the repository as examples.

+Some of the functions were written in conjuction with Lee Whittaker based on work carried out by Richard Battye & Lee Whittaker.